KobbySkywalker/DaysApp-Flutter/README.md

-# days
+# Days - Flutter

-A new Flutter project.
+A new Flutter project to strengthen my Dart knowledge base.
+Took inspiration from Days, an event countdown and management app on the App Store to build a similar app in Flutter.

 ## Getting Started